opencdx/opencdx/opencdx-client/README.md

 # OpenCDX Client Library

-## Description
-Spring Library with automatic configuration for Services to communicate using gRPC to microservices.
+> Spring Library with automatic configuration for Services to communicate using gRPC to microservices.

 ## Usage